General FAQsFrequently Asked Questions

 I need to make a claim.
 What do I do?

-We have a fast and simple claims process – but make sure you claim within 90 days of a treatment to avoid a late fee.
+We have a fast and simple claims process.
 See How to Make a Claim on Your Cover to get started.

 How much of the cost will be covered by my policy?

-We’ll cover up to 80% of your vet bill (up to your annual limit) with Top Accident & Illness Cover, or 75% with Essential Accident & Illness Cover.
-Not all conditions and treatments are covered, however, so check our Policy Booklet for more information.
+We’ll cover up to 80% of your vet bill (up to your annual limit) with Top Accident & Illness Cover, or 75% with Essential Accident & Illness Cover and up 60% with Basic Accident & Illness Cover.
+Not all conditions and treatments are covered and limits apply, however, so check out the relevant Policy Booklet for more information.

 I have more than one pet.
 Can I get insurance for them all?